waffleSheep/heisenberg/docs/applications/app3.md

 \end{aligned}
 $$

-The electron can be anywhere in the radius, r, of the atom at ground state. hence the maximum uncertainty of the position of the electron in one dimension is r.
+The electron can be anywhere in the radius, r, of the atom at the ground state. hence the maximum uncertainty of the position of the electron in one dimension is r.
 From the Heisenberg Uncertainty Principle:

 $$\begin{aligned}
 \sigma_{x_x}\sigma_{p_x}&= \frac{h}{4\pi}\\
 \end{aligned}
 $$

-Solving for the minimum uncertainty in momemtum
+Solving for the minimum uncertainty in momentum

 $$\begin{aligned}
 p(\sigma_{p_{min}}) \approx \frac{h}{4\sigma_{p_{xmax}}\pi}